 As a branding expert, Rory Sutherland gives tips and tricks to improve your brand awareness.

 Preparation is key to ensuring that your event runs smoothly.

 As with all events, it is advisable to book your music acts, after dinner speakers, event staff, catering and venue as swiftly as possible, so you don’t have to compromise.
 Having this all ironed out early also allows you to think more about the finer details of your event and prepare for an unforgettable occasion.

 Decoration should fit in with your themes, the stage should be well-lit and have perfect sound, the security should be tight (if it needs to be) but not intrusive, sponsorships should have been arranged prior to the event and their brand banners should be ready to go.
 A memorable event should not be memorable for the wrong reasons!

 There are many ways of keeping the audience on your side.
 Affording your guests an opportunity to engage with the event on social media via an event hashtag, competitions or even by taking song requests or comments on social media and reading them aloud – can offer guests a chance to get involved with the event as it's happening.
 Photographs and video are another great way to keep your guests in a joyous mood.

 Pete Cohen is known to interact and engage with his audiences at corporate events.

 Event hosts can help ensure that events fulfil their purpose.

-While Comic Relief is one of the comedy spectacles of the year, it always sticks to its principle goal, of earning money for the charity, hence why they continually drive home the ways in which the money is used, and drop in a call to action with the phone line on a regular basis.
+While Comic Relief is one of the comedy spectacles of the year, it always sticks to its principal goal, of earning money for the charity, hence why they continually drive home the ways in which the money is used and drop in a call to action with the phone line on a regular basis.
 If fundraising is your aim, don't lose sight of this.

 Book with Us